Affiliated Postdocs

 ![]() |

-Lizhou Sha I am a second-year PhD student in astronomy at the University of Wisconsin–Madison.
+Lizhou Sha I am a fourth-year PhD student in astronomy at the University of Wisconsin–Madison.
 I use advanced computational techniques to uncover unusual planetary system architectures.
 I graduated from the Massachusetts Institute of Technology in 2018 with an SB in physics.
 My first job after graduation was with NASA’s TESS space telescope, whose mission is to search most of the sky for nearby transiting exoplanets.
 Under the guidance of Dr. Chelsea X. Huang, I helped build, maintain, and execute one of the mission’s two planet detection pipelines. |

 ![]() |

-Zoe de Beurs Zoe is a first-year PhD student studying Planetary Science at MIT as an NSF Graduate Research Fellow.
+Zoë de Beurs Zoë is a third-year PhD student studying Planetary Science at MIT as an NSF Graduate Research Fellow.
 Her research interests include using machine learning for exoplanet detection, planetary atmospheres, and mitigating stellar activity in radial velocity measurements to become sensitive to the signals of earth-twins.
-When Zoe is not searching for exoplanets, she can be found drinking copious amounts of coffee, watering her plants, or advocating for making science more accessible through outreach and equity and inclusion initiatives. |
+When Zoë is not searching for exoplanets, she can be found drinking copious amounts of coffee, watering her plants, or advocating for making science more accessible through outreach and equity and inclusion initiatives. |

 ![]() |

-Sydney Jenkins Sydney is a first-year NSF Graduate Research Fellow in the MIT Department of Physics.
+Sydney Jenkins Sydney is a third-year NSF Graduate Research Fellow in the MIT Department of Physics.
 She previously earned a BA in physics and BS in computer science at the University of Chicago.
 During her time at UChicago, she worked on projects studying ultra-faint dwarf galaxies and developing machine learning tools for the classification of galaxy mergers and variable stars.
 She is currently using TRES to measure the primordial metallicity of white dwarfs in binary systems.
 This will place constraints on how planets are perturbed toward their host stars.
 Outside of astronomy, she enjoys hiking, tending to her indoor garden, and exploring Boston. |

 ![]() |